gnosticdev/highlevel-api-sdk/README.md

 [![npm version](https://badge.fury.io/js/%40gnosticdev%2Fhighlevel-sdk.svg)](https://badge.fury.io/js/%40gnosticdev%2Fhighlevel-sdk)
 [![npm downloads](https://img.shields.io/npm/dm/@gnosticdev/highlevel-sdk.svg)](https://www.npmjs.com/package/@gnosticdev/highlevel-sdk)

+TypeScript SDK for working with HighLevel API v1 and v2 endpoints.
+Works with any server-side JS runtime including Node.js, Bun, Cloudflare Workers, etc.

+## Why Use This SDK?

+The HighLevel API is constantly evolving, with updated endpoints being added regularly.
+This package downloads the latest OpenAPI schemas from the [HighLevel API Docs](https://githhub.com/GoHighLevel/highlevel-api-docs) on a schedule, then uses the [openapi-typescript](https://openapi-ts.dev/introduction) library to generate the types for each endpoint.

-Typescript SDK for working with HighLevel API endpoints.
-Every endpoint for both v1 and v2 of the API has a fully typed client SDK, and the types are generated from HighLevel's OpenAPI v3 documentation so will always be compatible and up to date.
+This means that when a new endpoint is added, this package will automatically have support for it.
+Also, each endpoint has full type safety, and the types are generated from HighLevel's OpenAPI v3 documentation so will always be compatible and up to date.

 ## Features

 - **NEW** Support for [Private Integrations](https://help.gohighlevel.com/support/solutions/articles/155000003054-private-integrations-everything-you-need-to-know)
-- API Endpoints generated from HighLevel's OpenAPI v3 documentation, using [openapi-typescript](https://openapi-ts.dev/introduction)
 - Fully typed client SDK (using native `fetch`) built with [openapi-fetch](https://openapi-ts.dev/openapi-fetch/)
 - OAuth2 helpers for working with HighLevel's OAuth2 implementation
 - Scopes builder for easily adding the appropriate scopes to your app